 Follow the paths in the chart below to see an overview

-- Cache removals are best for when the page which holds the content you want removing is still live or forwards to a live url
+- Cache removals are appropriate when the page which holds the content you want removing is still live or forwards to a live url.

 - For a cache removal the content would need to have been amended or removed in some way since the page was last crawled by Google.

-- This does not apply to non-html content like images or pdfs, you cannot request a cache removal for these; they need to be blocked or removed totally or await a recrawl.
+- This does not apply to non-html (or plain text) content like images or pdfs, you cannot request a cache removal for these; they need to be blocked or removed totally or await a recrawl.

 - When submitting, choose the second option ‘The page has changed and Google’s cached version is out of date‘